 As part of the AmeriCorps and CARITAS family you will help transform lives by providing service to those moving through crisis toward stability.

-All positions are 6-month contracts starting September 1, 2020 with the possibility of renewal for an additional 6 months.
+All positions are 6-month contracts starting March 1, 2021.
 Members will receive a stipend of $8,100 for 900 service hours to be distributed evenly across contract duration.
 In addition, members are eligible to receive an educational award of $3,097 at the successful completion of their contract.

 Open positions are listed below.
 Please complete the AmeriCorps Application and return it to the email address noted in the open position.